BitsInMyBlood/100-days-of-code/log.md

 **Thoughts**: Building the structure right now in terms of div's with description id's.
 The positioning of all the elements in the form is challenging.

+### Day 15 December 3, 2018

+**Today's Progress: Working on "Build a survey" project

+**Thoughts:** The layout is a struggle for me.
+Positioning the elements of the form proves challenging.
+Brutal.
+Properly aligning the "select" dropdown where I want it is proving to be annoying.